derekwaters/derekwaters.github.io/_posts/2024-05-08-build-an-ee-with-an-ee.markdown

 {% endraw %}
 {% endhighlight %}

+**Note:** this is horribly unoptimised and will generate tons of container layers.
+"Flattening" the build is a future exercise!

 The end result of this process is an ee_builder container image in my image registry:

 ![ee_builder in quay.io](/img/ee_in_ee/ee_builder.png)

 ## Building an Execution Environment inside AAP

-The final step was to get this working inside AAP itself.
-That involved creating an Execution Environment and pointing it at my ee_builder image:
+The final step is to get this working inside AAP itself.
+This involves creating an Execution Environment and pointing it at the ee_builder image:

 ![Execution Environment in AAP](/img/ee_in_ee/ee_aap.png)

-I then created a simple playbook to generate a new execution environment (with AWS collections and python libraries).
-A project was created to manage this playbook, and an Inventory containing only 'localhost'.
+We then create a simple playbook to generate a new execution environment (with AWS collections and python libraries).
+A project is created to manage this playbook, and an Inventory containing only 'localhost'.
 Finally, a job template pulls them all together, using the ee_builder Execution Environment to run a playbook using ee_utilities to generate a new AWS execution environment:

 ![Execution Environment Build Job](/img/ee_in_ee/job.png)

-Once the job runs, my quay.io repository now contains a brand new EE built inside another EE:
+Once the job runs, the destination quay.io repository now contains a brand new EE built inside another EE:

 ![ee_aws in quay.io](/img/ee_in_ee/ee_aws.png)

-Obviously in a proper deployment, you would retrieve base images and collections from Private Automation Hub, and would push the built execution environments back into Private Automation Hub, rather than using a public image repo like quay.io.
+Naturally, in a proper deployment, you would retrieve base images and collections from Private Automation Hub, and would push the built execution environments back into Private Automation Hub, rather than using a public image repo like quay.io.

 ## Conclusion

 Using a Private Automation Hub node to build execution environments, or having a separate dedicated host to do so, are easy ways to automate your execution environment builds.
 But as AAP moves to be "everything as containers" it seems odd that there isn't an easy way to build execution environments from within an execution environment.
-I felt it was a technical challenge that I needed to solve to be able to do so, and the (quite hacky) method above finally managed to achieve it.
+I felt it was a technical challenge that I needed to solve to be able to do so, and the method above, while pushing the boundaries a little, finally managed to achieve it.

 ## References